victorviro/ml_pipeline/README.md

 TODO: Validate distribution of target variable, statistics of the dataset variables (like do TFX).

-### DVC versioning the data
+### 3. Data versioning with DVC

-To see the steps as in the first time we run the project, check the reference documentation in `references/DVC_data_versioning.md`.
+To see the steps as in the first time we run the project, check the reference documentation in `documentation/DVC_data_versioning.md`.

 Run `dvc add` again to track the latest version.